You Are What You Eat.

 Breaking Bad.

-To further emphasize the need for evaluating component quality and security, let’s take a look at one of the findings from our 2014 survey.
+To further emphasize the need for evaluating component quality and security, let's look at one of the findings from our 2014 survey.
 At the time, over 2,700 survey participants indicated that more than 1 in 10 organizations (14%) had experienced or suspected a breach in their applications related to an open source software component.
-Because, that survey took place in the same month that the notorious OpenSSL software component (a.k.a“Heartbleed”) vulnerability was announced, I felt like it might have inflated the number of breach related responses.
+Because that survey took place in the same month that the notorious OpenSSL software component (a.k.a.
+"Heartbleed") vulnerability was announced, I felt like it might have inflated the number of breach related responses.
 To my surprise, the 2017 survey shows that 20% of organizations (1 in 5) had or suspected a breach related to open source software components in their applications.
-In the past three years, as the rate of confirmed or suspected breaches related to vulnerable open source components increased by 50%, the number of organizations having rules in place to govern the use of secure components remained the same.
+In the past three years, as the rate of confirmed or suspected breaches related to vulnerable open source components increased by 50%, the number of organizations with rules to govern the use of secure components remained the same.

-Across the DevOps community, we are seeing much more attention being paid to security concerns and more organizations finding news ways to automate practices early in the SDLC.
-Automating the evaluation of open source and third party components against rules designated in open source governance policies is one the approaches being adopted.
-While not the only answer to DevSecOps requirements, having an automated policy in place to enforce governance and guide remediation can pay off handsomely if it also helps prevent a breach.
+Across the DevOps community, we are seeing much more attention to security concerns, and more organizations are finding new ways to automate practices early in the SDLC.
+Automating the evaluation of open source and third-party components against rules designated in open source governance policies is one of the approaches being adopted.
+While not the only answer to DevSecOps requirements, having an automated policy to enforce governance and guide remediation can pay off handsomely if it also helps prevent a breach.

 When it comes to carrots and cupcakes, the right choices can offer great short- and long-term benefits.
 In the realm of components and containers, making "good" choices will also benefit your DevSecOps practice.